Playing Cards in Central and South America

 More recently, in Latin America juntas and dictatorships have prevailed in many countries, but by the end of the 20th century authoritarianism had retreated and democracy moved forwards: Chile, Argentina, Uruguay, Brazil, Nicaragua, Mexico and El Salvador developed multi-party systems and their economies changed, all of which affects the types and quality of playing cards found there today.

 Native Indian cards are a curious spin-off and the Apaches in particular, but also other tribes and ethnic groups made their own cards modelled on the Spanish pack.
 During the 18th and 19th centuries Italian card makers such as Pedro Bosio, Agostino Bergallo and Giuseppe Cattino supplied Spanish-suited playing cards to Spanish colonies in South America.
-Cards were imported from Italy or Belgium, and by foreign manufacturers such as Fournier, Comas, Dondorf, Goodall, Grimaud, Muller and USPCC.
+Cards were imported from Italy or Belgium, and by foreign manufacturers such as Fournier, Comas, Dondorf, Goodall, Grimaud, Muller USPCC and C.L.
+Wüst.
 For example, Dougherty manufactured Spanish-suited cards for sale in Mexico and South America beginning in 1882.